zhanglj37/sampleMplus/README.md

 	TYPE = RANDOM;
     ALGORITHM = INTEGRATION;'
 # TYPE = RANDOM and ALGORITHM = INTEGRATION are necessary settings for latent moderation analysis.
-# when the analysis part inclue settings for TYPE, ALGORITHM, INTEGRATION and so on, you need to define the analysis part using Mplus synatx.
+# when the analysis part inclue settings for TYPE, ALGORITHM, INTEGRATION and other parameters, you need to define the analysis part using Mplus synatx.

-samplelm(ly_matrix, latentvar, model, estimator, n0 = 300, analysis)
+sampleMplus(ly_matrix, latentvar, model, estimator, n0 = 300, analysis)

 ```